 - Prior notification applications – permission is already granted by the Permitted Development Order, but some aspects of the development need to be approved by us before work can start.

 We encourage you to submit your application online through the Planning Portal.
 If you do wish to submit your application by email or post please use the forms available on the Planning Portal and include:

 - One copy of plans, elevations, application form and ownership certificate Download examples of supporting drawings.
 For householder applications please see our guidance note

 - Location plan.
 Ordnance Survey Location Plans can be purchased from the Planning Portal.

 - A Design and Access Statement which will need to include a Heritage Statement if in a Conservation Area

 - Any other relevant supporting information as set out in the guidance notes for each application type.

 You may need to supply additional information with your planning application.
-You can download a guidance note which lists common types of applications, together with details of further information which may be needed to support the application (such as ecology reports, flood risk assessment, retail impact study etc) .
+You can download a guidance note which lists common types of applications, together with details of further information which may be needed to support the application (such as Heritage Statement, ecology reports, flood risk assessment, retail impact study etc) .
 A Strategic Flood Risk Assessment has been prepared for a consortium of Norfolk Local planning Authorities and should be referred to in connecttion with Flood Risk Assessments.
+Insufficient information to support your application can result in delaying a decision or refusal.
 Further advice can be obtained through our pre application service.